Show the court that you are the best option for your children with these solid…

 Agreements to Work Out Holidays

-- While some parties are able to always agree, others find it difficult or impossible as unforeseen factors come into play down the road such as new spouses or love interests.
-Specify a schedule in the event you cannot agree.
+While some parties are able to always agree, others find it difficult or impossible as unforeseen factors come into play down the road such as new spouses or love interests.
+Specify a schedule in the event you cannot agree and contact your divorce attorney to iron out the details of your holiday custody agreements.

 Younger Children and Holidays